Here Are 5 Effective Classroom Management Strategies That Really Work

-Authoritarianism doesn’t work with today’s students.
-Rather than hand out the “behavior syllabus” on the first day of class, teachers should spend part of the first class discussing the potential rules with the students.
-You will be surprised how many students will want stricter rules than you do.
+Your learners are much more apt to follow guidelines they helped create.
+Rather than hand out the behaviour syllabus on the first day of class, spend time discussing these potential rules with the students.
+You will be surprised how many of them will want stricter rules than you do.

-It’s important that the rules are mutually fair and practical as well as constructive, so make sure there is a majority consensus on the rules that the class adopts.
-A good teacher will guide the class discussion so there are no rules that will cause too many class disruptions and too much undisciplined behavior.
+It’s important that the rules are mutually fair and practical as well as constructive, so make sure there is a majority consensus on whatever the class adopts.
+Guide the class discussion so there are no rules that will cause too many class disruptions or too much undisciplined behaviour.

 It’s also important to be consistent with the guidelines once they are put into practice.
-Many students hate it when troublemakers get away with misbehavior periodically because teachers don’t want to penalize every single violation.
+Many students hate it when troublemakers get away with misbehaviour periodically because teachers don’t want to penalize every single violation.
 This kind of inconsistency can result in students who are generally well-behaved being disciplined as often as students who are clearly more disruptive.

 Make it crystal clear that students can, and should, ask questions at any time.
 The printed rules should specify what students need to do to ask questions.
 Generally, students need to raise their hands.
 As a teacher, you should not be so focused on your lecture that questions aren’t encouraged.

 A lack of questions might mean that your lesson isn’t interesting.
 A teacher should be more invested in getting the students interested in the subject matter than making sure that all the facts in the textbook are conveyed.
 Try not talking solo for more than five minutes at a time.
-Instead ask the students questions and invite them to ask follow-up questions that steer the discussion in the direction of critical thinking skills development.
+Instead, ask the students questions and invite them to ask follow-up questions that steer the discussion in the direction of critical thinking skills development.
 You’ll find our Critical Thinking Skills Cheatsheet to be a big help if your learners are looking for discussion prompts.

 Yes, all the questions should be answered, but not necessarily by you.
 Encourage students to volunteer answers to their classmates’ questions.
 Students often learn better when the information is explained to them by another student.

 Are all students the same?
-Of course not.
-Then why should they all read Chapter 1 this week, Chapter 2 next week, etc.?
+Of course not, so why should they all read Chapter 1 this week, Chapter 2 next week, etc.?
 Ask your students who is interested in writing a short paper about a subject that is mentioned in the chapter.
 Reward students who accept your challenge.

 Students who work with each other inside and outside the classroom might develop more respect for each other.
-Some students will develop leadership skills O.hers will learn to be more responsible about completing assignments when there is a group grade that affects their friends and classmates.
+Some students will develop leadership skills and others will learn to be more responsible about completing assignments when there is a group grade that affects their friends and classmates.
 You can get some help with how to use collaboration by downloading the free Collaboration Fluency QuickStart Guide as a reference.